 A combined group is a group consisting of three or more organizations where:

-- Each organization is a member of either a parent-subsidiary or brother-sister group.
+- Each business entity, or organization, is a member of either a parent-subsidiary or brother-sister group.

-- At least one corporation is the common parent of a parent-subsidiary group and is also a member of a brother-sister group.
+- At least one business entity is the common parent corporation of a parent-subsidiary group and is also a member of a brother-sister group.

 How controlled groups calculate their full-time equivalent employees

-Under ACA regulations, businesses within a controlled group must be combined as a single business to determine if they collectively have 50 or more full-time equivalent employees.
+Due to special rules set by the ACA, businesses within a controlled group must be combined as a single employer to determine if they collectively have 50 or more FTEs.

-If the combined total of FTEs in a controlled group is at least 50, each individual employer is subject to the employer mandate, even if that employer itself doesn’t employ 50 or more employees with full-time status.
-This situation is the “shared responsibility” aspect of the ACA.
+If the combined total of FTEs in a controlled group is at least 50, each individual employer is subject to the employer mandate, even if that employer itself doesn’t employ 50 or more full-time employees.
+This situation is referred to as the ACA shared responsibility rule.

-If the controlled group fails to correctly determine if they’re subject to the mandate, they could be subject to significant penalties.
-Even though the controlled group’s FTE count is aggregated, penalties are accessed to each group member in violation individually.
+If the controlled group fails to correctly determine if they’re subject to the mandate, they may have to pay significant penalties.
+Even though the controlled group’s FTE count is an aggregate number, penalties are accessed to each group member in violation individually.

-So it’s imperative that controlled groups go over the employer mandate rules carefully to determine any potential liability.
+Therefore, controlled groups must carefully review the employer mandate rules to determine any potential liability.

 Does the employer mandate affect controlled groups with parent companies outside the U.S.?

-This can be tricky for foreign-owned subsidiaries in other business operations that might not know the existence of the other companies in the U.S. However, individual employers are responsible for knowing their employer mandate requirements, or their group will be hit with pesky penalties.
+This can be tricky for foreign-owned subsidiaries in other business operations that might not know the existence of the other companies in the U.S. However, individual employers are responsible for knowing their employer mandate requirements, or their group may receive non-compliance penalties.

 How HRAs can help controlled groups satisfy the employer mandate

-For employers subject to the employer mandate, finding a health benefit that is affordable and tailored for their organization can be tough.
-Thankfully, employers can satisfy the employer mandate by offering an individual coverage HRA (ICHRA) as long as it meets minimum value and is considered affordable coverage.
+For employers subject to the employer mandate, finding a health benefit that is affordable and tailored for their organization can be challenging.
+Thankfully, employers can satisfy the employer mandate by offering an employer-funded plan known as an individual coverage HRA (ICHRA).

-Employers can offer the ICHRA to all their eligible employees or a select group of eligible employees (within legitimate employee class guidelines) provided at least 95% of full-time employees are offered coverage.
+Business owners can offer the ICHRA to all their eligible employees or a select group of eligible employees (within legitimate employee class guidelines) provided it’s affordable, meets minimum value, and offers affordable coverage to at least 95% of eligible full-time employees.

 With an ICHRA, employees purchase their own individual health plan that best suits their needs.
 They can also submit other qualified expenses, including over 200 out-of-pocket medical items, for reimbursement.
 The ICHRA gives employees more personalized control over their healthcare choices, promoting better employee retention.

-If a company is looking to avoid the employer mandate by dividing their organization into several smaller companies, they could be asking for trouble.
-Depending on their combined size, controlled groups don’t get a pass on the mandate’s requirements.
+If a business owner is looking to avoid the employer mandate by dividing their organization into smaller separate companies, they could be asking for trouble.
+Depending on their organizations’ combined size, they won’t get a pass on the mandate’s requirements.

-It’s essential to calculate your entire group’s full-time equivalent employees to determine your ALE employer status to avoid potential liability issues and expensive penalties.
+It’s essential to calculate your entire group’s FTE to determine your ALE employer status so you can choose the right employer-sponsored health plan, accurately complete reporting requirements, and avoid potential liabilities and expensive penalties.

-If you’re an ALE looking for a flexible health benefit to help you satisfy the employer mandate, an ICHRA is an ideal solution.
+If you’re subject to the employer mandate and are looking for a flexible health benefit, an ICHRA is an ideal solution.
 Schedule a call with our sales team to set up an ACA-compliant HRA for your organization.